LCurc/medusa2/README.md

 **medusa2standalone**: contains medusa2 standalone version for running directly from bash

-**Required parameters**: -i input_filename -f reference_folder \n
+**Required parameters**: -i input_filename -f reference_folder

-**Optional parameters**: - s skipmap_folder (folder that contains coords or paf file generated previously from mummer or minimap2, with these you can skip alignment step)
+**Optional parameters**: -s skipmap_folder (folder that contains coords or paf file generated previously from mummer or minimap2, with these you can skip alignment step)

                       - a use Minimap2 aligner instead of Mummer aligner

                       - t <n> number of process used for alignment step

                       - v <n> verbosity level

                       - o output folder for support files and scaffold writing

 Under folder /medusa2standalone/BenchmarkMedusa2/ you can see many usage example for running the tool!